AmanMenda/2D-Runner/README.md

 </p>

 ## Installation
 A python script will be available soon.
-For now, just look at the build.yml file to install the dependencies (on Ubuntu).
+For now, please look at the build.yml file to install the dependencies (on Ubuntu).

 ## Features
-  - [ ] Basic game physic (run, jump, and maybe attack)
+  - [ ] Basic game physic (run, clean jump, and maybe attack)
   - [ ] Procedural generation of obstacles/Ennemis
   - [x] Cozy background sound